FUN! Copyright © www.rt66pix.com! Hey...we now own FUN!© Let's franchise it and forget about photos and T-shirts!

 1) The Blue Whale of Catoosa, shown so artistically on top of this page, was created for a special occasion (choose): Deer Season; Homecoming Game; Wedding Anniversary; Bar Mitzvah; Hoedown

 2) Who or what is Smiley Tar-Face, and where's that bad boy at, anyhow?

 3) The car pictured along Route 66 in Afton OK with a highly distinctive fish-like front end is a:

 4) And how many of these little carp-faced classics were manufactured?

-5) The bathtub-inspired Nash Airflyte had fender skirts on how many wheels?
+5) The bathtub-inspired Nash Airflyte had wheel covers on how many tires?